 Is Working in Tech Worth It?

 Technology is all around us – from voice assistants and smart coffee machines to shiny electric cars and clever AI which plan airline routes.
 As IT continues to be an inescapable driving force in our day-to-day lives, asserting its presence in all sectors (including finance, health, manufacturing, engineering, education and beyond), businesses couldn’t stay untouched.
-Companies and organizations around the globe allocate increasingly growing budgets towards tech initiatives every year.
+Companies and organisations around the globe allocate increasingly growing budgets towards tech initiatives every year.

 Given the industry’s exponential advances, it is sparking growth in career and economic opportunities.
 Here are some fascinating statistics and tech facts that prove IT is a great place to be – today and for the years to come.